ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 **Note:**
 * Possible values for `resource_plan_id` and instructions on how to get the resource group ID are specified [here](./provisioning.html#creating-a-service-instance-using-the-resource-controller-rest-api).
+* For the United Kingdom region, use the endpoint `https://resource-controller.eu-gb.bluemix.net`.
+For Germany, use the endpoint `https://resource-controller.eu-de.bluemix.net`.
 * To obtain an IAM token, follow these [steps](./Retrieve-IAM-access-token.html).
 You also need this token for authentication when using cluster management REST APIs.

 ### Example of running an adhoc customization script